VerifiedInc/VerifiedInc.github.io/README.md

 #### Vercel Method

+Using [this guide](https://vercel.com/guides/can-you-deploy-based-on-tags-releases-on-vercel), we are now using a Github Action job to trigger a Vercel production deployment off of release tags, `v.*.*.*` just like our other repos.

+##### Deprecated Trunk-based Method

 Vercel does not use [trunk-based](https://circleci.com/blog/trunk-vs-feature-based-dev/) development workflow by default, instead defaulting to a feature-based strategy.
 While we could set it up to [trigger deployments based on tags](https://vercel.com/guides/can-you-deploy-based-on-tags-releases-on-vercel), it would require additional work to get the preview deployments working.
 So this reason, we are opting to move to feature-based developemnt / deployment strategy which unique in our org, just to this repo.
 To release to Production, one needs to merge `dev` branch into `main`.
 Ideally, still creating a tag on `dev` so we can continue to reference by version.

 #### Deprecated Github Pages Method